|

 through a century of Shanghai's colorful history.”
 (This can be

-followed by a walking and/or riding tour of several varied
+followed by a walking tour of several varied

 locations.
 Contact Tess by e-mail